hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ![phantom_peak](../img/H1hesc_Nanog_Rep1_chr12_aln.png)

-The cross correlation peak shows the highest crosscorrelation at fragment length 105, similar to that found when running spp.
-The Nanog rep1 has a high NSC value (greater than 1.1), indicating that Nanog rep1 likely exhibits good signal to noise and a fair number of peaks.
+The cross correlation peak shows the highest cross-correlation at fragment length 105, similar to what we found running spp.
+The Nanog rep1 has a high NSC value (greater than 1.1), indicating that Nanog rep1 exhibits good signal to noise and a fair number of peaks.
 The RSC and quality tags further indicate good chip signal and a quality IP, yielding a very high quality tag (>2).
-Using these metrics, Nanog rep1 looks good for further analysis.
+Based on these metrics, Nanog rep1 looks good for further analysis.

 ## Quality assessment using *deepTools*